 Hipparchus was the first to measure stars by their brightness.
 The 20 brightest stars he called first magnitude stars, the next brightest stars he called second magnitude and so on.

 Most of what you see in Ptolemy comes from Hipparchus.
 Those circles within circles (the epicycles) and even most of the numbers.
-Hipparchus put the earth in the centre because that is what the best science of the day said: Aristotle’s.
+Hipparchus put the Earth at the centre because that is what the best science of the day said: Aristotle’s.

 His model was just that: a model.
 But it worked so well that most mistook it for the truth.

-Hipparchus and many others knew that Aristarchus had put the sun in the centre, but it went against common sense (the earth does not seem to be moving), the best science (Aristotle) and, besides, no one had worked it up into a model as good as that of Hipparchus.
+Hipparchus and many others knew that Aristarchus had put the Sun at the centre, but it went against common sense (the Earth does not seem to be moving), the best science (Aristotle) and, besides, no one had worked it up into a model as good as that of Hipparchus.
 Not Aristarchus, not even Copernicus himself over 1600 years later.

 Hipparchus was not overthrown till the 1600s when Aristotle was overthrown by Newton.
 And not until Kepler made some changes to the model of Copernicus.

-All but one of his books is lost.
+All but one of his books are lost.
 Most of what we know of his work comes through Ptolemy.